Monarch Crest Trail – Colorado’s Classic Ride

 Silver Creek is a fantastic, fun and rough skinny trail with some rocky challenges.
 Marshall Pass is non-technical, an old Otto Mears railroad route that lets a mountain biker look up and enjoy the amazing Colorado Rocky Mountain scenery all around.

 You must have your mountain bike ready to load on the shuttle on arrival – no last minute repairs or bike checks.

 On Sept 15th, be at Salida Bike Company at 7:45am – 8:00am if you have already registered, earlier if not.
 Shuttles leave at 8:30am sharp.
-Salida Bike Company in downtown Salida (148 North F Street), load our bikes into the shuttle buses and drive to the summit of Monarch Pass for an early start.
+Salida Bike Company is in downtown Salida (148 North F Street), we will load our bikes into the shuttle buses and drive to the summit of Monarch Pass for an early start.
 Here we will start the faster riders and guides first and the slower riders second.